Mount Beerwah

 In the traditional Aboriginal story of the region, Mount Beerwah is the pregnant mother and Mount Tibrogargan the father of all the other mountains in the area.
 Local Aboriginal people consider the mountains sacred.

 The mountain is composed almost entirely of trachyte.
-One side features a dramatic, inward leaning cliff face known as the Organ Pipes.
+One side features a dramatic, overhanging cliff face known as the Organ Pipes.
 At its base are a number of small caves.

 Public access

-Mount Beerwah summit trail was controversially closed to climbing from 2009 - 2016, due to rock instability from bush fire.
+Mount Beerwah summit trail was controversially closed to climbing from 2009 to 2016, due to rock instability from bush fire.
 The Sunshine Coast Regional Council spent $400,000 on removing dangerous rocks and improving warning signs.

-As at 2019, Mount Beerwah along with Mount Tibrogargan, Ngungun and the rest of the mountains with tracks remain open with maintained walking trails with the exception of Mount Coonowrin (which was permanently closed to public access in March 1999 due to the high risk of rock falls that had previously killed and injured climbers).
+As at 2019, Mount Beerwah along with Mount Tibrogargan, Ngungun, and the rest of the mountains with tracks remain open with maintained walking trails with the exception of Mount Coonowrin (which was permanently closed to public access in March 1999 due to the high risk of rock falls that had previously killed and injured climbers).